 There are also variants of this spider that are native to Myanmar, Malaysia, Vietnam, and India, but those look slightly different than the Chilobrachys sp.

 Appearance & Varieties

 One of the reasons why this species has been gaining in popularity lately is its unique appearance.
-Whereas most species in the Chilobrachys genus are quite dull-looking, The EBT is definitely not.
+Whereas most species in the Chilobrachys genus are quite dull-looking, The Electric Blue Tarantula is definitely not.

-They have a relatively tame brownish carapace and abdomen, but their legs and fangs have a metallic blue tint making this a truly unique-looking species.
+They have a relatively tame brownish carapace and abdomen, but their legs and fangs have a metallic blue tint making this a truly colorful and unique-looking species.